Sid-tyagi-ar/Audio-Scene-Synthesis/README.md

-# Refined Latent Diffusion Model (LDM) for Audio Synthesis
+# Refined Audio-LDM for Audio Synthesis

 ## Overview

-This project explores a refined Latent Diffusion Model (LDM) approach for audio synthesis, focusing on generating high-quality audio representations through improved techniques in latent space.
+This project explores a refined Audio-LDM approach for audio synthesis, focusing on generating high-quality audio representations through improved techniques in latent space.
 The refined model incorporates advanced components like HT-SAT and GPT-2 for text encoding, aiming to improve scene classification and overall semantic representation of audio spectrograms.

 ## Motivation